uidaholib/spec-docs/content/accessions/accession-record.md

 ---
 ### Extents

-The Extents section in the Accession Record refers to the size of the collection (usually # of cubic feet, i.e. # of bankers boxes).
+The Extents section in the Accession Record refers to the size of the collection (usually # of cubic feet, i.e. # of bankers boxes). **Always record Extent for accessions - this is a required element.**

 {:.table .table-bordered}
 | Field | Required | Content | Examples |